Rascal Flatts: 2017–2020: Back to Us, announced breakup and second greatest hits package

-2021-present: Confirmed breakup and solo projects
+2021-2024: Confirmed breakup and solo projects

+Appearing alongside LeVox and Rooney, DeMarcus told Access Hollywood in August 2020 regarding the resumption of the farewell tour: "I don't know what the tour's gonna look like.
+We don't know when it's gonna happen.
+But, I don't even know if it's gonna be a farewell tour."

-Gary LeVox released a Christmas song entitled "Christmas Will Be Different This Year" on November 13, 2020 and bassist Jay DeMarcus released a song entitled "Music Man" on January 29, 2021, as a tribute to his late father.
-LeVox released a Christian single entitled "The Distance" on March 19, 2021.
+LeVox released his first solo material, a Christmas song entitled "Christmas Will Be Different This Year", on November 13, 2020 and DeMarcus released a song entitled "Music Man" on January 29, 2021, as a tribute to his late father.
+LeVox released a Christian single entitled "The Distance" on March 19, 2021, as part of an EP entitled One On One released that same year.
 In an interview for Billboard, LeVox revealed that Rascal Flatts would not tour at any point in 2021.

-On April 27, 2021, DeMarcus stated in an interview with Taste of Country that the pandemic may have altered the band's plans for a farewell tour, and that they may stay together and perform 10-15 concerts annually.
+On April 27, 2021, DeMarcus mentioned in an interview with Taste of Country that the pandemic may have altered the band's plans for a farewell tour, and they may stay together and perform 10-15 concerts annually.
 In July 2021, DeMarcus and Rooney attended the American Century Championship together.
-When asked if the band had broken up, Rooney said; "No, we’re never going to be done.
+When asked if the band had broken up, Rooney said; "No, we're never going to be done.
 No way.
 For us now, we are just recalibrating things, taking some time off and waiting for things to open up the next couple of years.
-We have no set year yet even, but at some point we’ll get back at it."
+We have no set year yet even, but at some point we'll get back at it."
 DeMarcus himself said; "Rascal Flatts is bigger than the three of us.
 The time will come when we pass the torch.
 But first we have some unfinished business."